-(3) It shall state the name of the Senator, or the name and position or title of the officer or employee of the Senate, who is alleged to have committed a violation of the standards of conduct.
-(4) It shall set forth allegations that, if true, would constitute a violation of the standards of conduct.
-The allegations shall bestated with sufficient clarity and detail to enable the committee tomake a finding pursuant to subdivision (h).

-19 (5) It shall state the date of the alleged violation.

-(6) It shall include a statement that the allegations are true of the person's own knowledge or that the person believes them to be true, and may include documents in the possession of the party

-23 filing the complaint relevant to, or supportive of, the allegations.

-(e) The committee, on its own motion, two-thirds of the membership concurring, may initiate a proceeding by filing a complaint that complies with paragraphs (1) to (5), inclusive, of subdivision (d).

-(f) The committee shall promptly send a copy of a complaint to the Senator, or officer or employee of the Senate, alleged to have committed the violation, who shall thereafter be designated as the respondent.

-(g) If a complaint is filed by a person other than the committee, the Chair and Vice Chair of the committee shall examine the complaint to determine whether it was filed in accordance with this rule and any rules of the committee.

-36 (h) Within seven days after the complaint is filed, the Chair and 37 Vice Chair shall provide to the committee a copy of the complaint 38 and their opinion as to whether the allegations in the complaint, the allegations, if true, would constitute a violation of the standards of conduct, the committee shall hold a hearing within 30 days to conduct a preliminary inquiry.
+- (3) It shall state the name of the Senator, or the name and position or title of the officer or employee of the Senate, who is alleged to have committed a violation of the standards of conduct. - (4) It shall set forth allegations that, if true, would constitute a violation of the standards of conduct.
+The allegations shall be stated with sufficient clarity and detail to enable the committee to make a finding pursuant to subdivision (h). - (5) It shall state the date of the alleged violation. - (6) It shall include a statement that the allegations are true of the person's own knowledge or that the person believes them to be true, and may include documents in the possession of the party filing the complaint relevant to, or supportive of, the allegations. - (e) The committee, on its own motion, two-thirds of the membership concurring, may initiate a proceeding by filing a complaint that complies with paragraphs (1) to (5), inclusive, of subdivision (d). - (f) The committee shall promptly send a copy of a complaint to the Senator, or officer or employee of the Senate, alleged to have committed the violation, who shall thereafter be designated as the respondent. - (g) If a complaint is filed by a person other than the committee, the Chair and Vice Chair of the committee shall examine the complaint to determine whether it was filed in accordance with this rule and any rules of the committee. - (h) Within 14 days after the complaint is filed, the Chair and Vice Chair shall provide to the committee a copy of the complaint and their opinion as to whether the allegations in the complaint, if true, would constitute a violation of the standards of conduct.
+If the committee, by a two-thirds vote of its membership, finds that the allegations, if true, would constitute a violation of the standards of conduct, the committee shall hold a hearing, to the extent practicable, within 30 days to conduct a preliminary inquiry.
 If two-thirds of the membership of the committee fails to find that the allegations, if true, would constitute a violation of the standards of conduct, it shall dismiss the complaint and so notify the person who filed the complaint and the respondent, and the complaint shall not be made public.

-39 if true, would constitute a violation of the standards of conduct.
-If

-40 the committee, by a two-thirds vote of its membership, finds that

-8 (i) At the preliminary inquiry, the respondent may respond to 9 the allegations in the complaint by written statement or oral testimony.
-If two-thirds of the membership of the committee finds 10 that probable cause exists for believing that the respondent 11 12 committed a violation of the standards of conduct, the committee 13 shall issue a count-by-count statement of alleged violations.
-If 14 two-thirds of the membership of the committee fails to find that 15 probable cause exists, the committee shall dismiss the complaint.
-In either event, the committee shall immediately notify the 16 17 respondent and the person who filed the complaint of its action.
-18 If the committee finds that probable cause exists, the statement of

-19 alleged violations shall be made public within seven days.
+(i) At the preliminary inquiry, the respondent may respond to the allegations in the complaint by written statement or oral testimony.
+If two-thirds of the membership of the committee finds that probable cause exists for believing that the respondent committed a violation of the standards of conduct, the committee shall issue a count-by-count statement of alleged violations.
+If two-thirds of the membership of the committee fails to find that probable cause exists, the committee shall dismiss the complaint.
+In either event, the committee shall immediately notify the respondent and the person who filed the complaint of its action.
+If the committee finds that probable cause exists, the statement of alleged violations shall be made public within 14 days.